Frequently Asked Questions

 There are four sites – two in Belfast, one in Sligo and one in Dublin.
 These will use heat energy from the Earth to power large-scale heating systems in public sector buildings: a sports centre, housing project, utilities offices and a university campus.
 The development and operation of these sites will demonstrate the benefits of geothermal energy systems by fully engaging with communities, educational institutes and local authorities.

-An additional site in Antrim will be the focus for geological and subsurface surveys to examine its potential for a geothermal energy installation.
+An additional site in Antrim is a focus area for geological and subsurface surveys to examine its potential for a geothermal energy installation.

 What else will GEMINI do?

-As well as the activities focused at the demonstration sites, the project will be devoted to other activities that promote the use of geothermal energy for heating and cooling.
+As well as the activities focused at the demonstration sites, the project will be devoted to other activities that advocate the use of geothermal energy for heating and cooling.
 These include:

 • Developing skills-sharing platforms and training opportunities;